MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/2-create-a-search-experience/readme.md

 };

-// Set the MapsIndoors API key mapsindoors.MapsIndoors.setMapsIndoorsApiKey('YOUR_MAPSINDOORS_API_KEY');
+// Set the MapsIndoors API key mapsindoors.MapsIndoors.setMapsIndoorsApiKey('YOUR_MAPSINDOORS_API_KEY'); // Replace with your MapsIndoors API key

 // Create a new instance of the MapsIndoors Google Maps view const mapViewInstance = new mapsindoors.mapView.GoogleMapsView(mapViewOptions);

-// Create a new MapsIndoors instance, linking it to the map view const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
+// Create a new MapsIndoors instance, passing the map view const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
     mapView: mapViewInstance,
     // Set the venue ID to load the map for a specific venue